cwza/gatsby_blog/content/posts/20210226_segment_tree.md

 ---
-title: 'Segment Tree with Lazy Propagation'
+title: 'Segment Tree and Segment Tree with Lazy Propagation'
 date: 2021-02-26
 tags: ['algorithm', 'competitive-programming', 'leetcode']
 description: "Sample code for segment tree with lazy propagation which is useful for range query problems"